return42/sphkerneldoc/linux_src_doc/fs/dax_c.rst

         The description of the fault

     :param enum page_entry_size pe_size:
-        *undescribed*
+        Size of the page to fault in

+    :param pfn_t \*pfnp:
+        PFN to insert for synchronous faults if fsync is required

     :param const struct iomap_ops \*ops:
-        iomap ops passed from the file system
+        Iomap ops passed from the file system

 .. _`dax_iomap_fault.description`: